dres-dev/DRES/README.md

 The Distributed Retrieval Evaluation Server builds uppon the work of https://github.com/klschoef/vbsserver/ to provide the means to evaluate interactive retrieval approaches in various settings, both on-site and distributed.

+We provide a dedicated __client__ DRES OpenApi specifications for systems to be evaluated with DRES.
+Please refer to the [example repo](https://github.com/dres-dev/Client-Examples) for further information and do not forget to [cite](#Citation) our work when using them.

 ## Requirements

 To deploy and run DRES, a JRE of at least Java 11 is required, e.g. the [OpenJDK 11](https://jdk.java.net/java-se-ri/11).